bryanhanson/exCon/README.md

 #### Authors

 `exCon` was developed by Kristina R. Mulry and Bryan A. Hanson starting in the Spring of 2014, at DePauw University.
+Contributions from others listed in the NEWS file.

 #### License Information